Karachi Nuclear Power Complex: KANUPP

-K2
+K2 and K3

 Schema of Hualong On being installed in KANUPP-2.

-In 2015, Chinese energy contractors became interested in Karachi Nuclear Power Plant – eventually the Pakistani administration and Chinese government signed an energy agreement to construct two Hualong One reactor units at the US$ Bn with each reactor producing 1,100 MW.
+In 2013, China National Nuclear Corporation secured the turnkey contract to build two ACP1000 reactor units, each producing 1,100 MW.
+The cost of the project was estimated to be PKR959 billion ($9.6 billion).

 The K-2 is a pressurized water reactor (PWR) supplied by the China National Nuclear Corporation, and is jointly designed by the engineers of the Pakistan Atomic Energy Commission.
 On 26 November 2013, Prime Minister Nawaz Sharif ceremonially broke ground on an energy project at the Karachi Nuclear Power Plant for the construction of two reactor units, one consisting the Hualong One and the other is ACPR-1000— both are pressurized water reactor.
 Construction of the KANUPP-2 begins on 20 August 2015 and the KANUPP-3's construction commenced on 31 May 2016.
 Both units are near completion and are expected to attain full energy capacity in 2021 and 2022 respectively.

 According to Dr. Ansar Pervaiz, then Chairman of the Pakistan Atomic Energy Commission, said that Chinese banks have provided $6.5 Bn for this project as loans and the cold testing of the reactor system at the KANUPP-2 was commenced on 9 December 2019.
 KANUPP-2 was synchronised with the electricity grid on 18 March 2021.
 The China Zhongyuan Engineering Corporation (CZEC) is currently serving its civil engineering consultant for both reactors.

 On 2 December 2020, the loading of the nuclear fuel started with the clearance from the Nuclear Regulatory Authority.
 The criticality operation was successfully commenced on 3 March 2020.
 On 20 March 2021, the K2 was synchronized with the nation's electricity grid system, with PAEC terming the operation as "Pakistan Day gift" to the nation.

 On 28 May 2021, the nuclear power plant was operationalized with nation's energy system and was inaugurated with Prime Minister Imran Khan.

-K3

-The K3 is a first planned as an ACP-1000 nuclear reactor supplied by the China National Nuclear Corporation whose construction was commenced on 31 May 2016, being constructed alongside KANUPP-2 and the first steam engine was installed on 28 August 2018.
+The K3 is also installed with an Hualong One (HPR1000) nuclear reactor supplied by the China National Nuclear Corporation whose construction was commenced on 31 May 2016, being constructed alongside KANUPP-2 and the first steam engine was installed on 28 August 2018.

-On 1 January 2022, the fuel loading started on; and the nuclear power reactor was connected to the national grid system on 4 March 2022.
+On 1 January 2022, the fuel loading started, and the nuclear power reactor was connected to the national grid system on 4 March 2022.

 K4 and K5

-Officials with the PAEC have said they want to add another two reactors at Karachi, possibly APR-1400 units, each with 1,400 MW of generation capacity.
+Officials with the PAEC have said they want to add another two reactors at Karachi, possibly Hualong One units, each with 1,400 MW of generation capacity.
 In 2023, the Pakistan Atomic Energy Commission submitted proposed a new design to the Ministry of Energy for establishing the nuclear power plant, K4, with a capacity of 1,400MW in Karachi Nuclear Power Complex.